-Lauren Thomas, MA (C’16)
+Lauren Thomas, M.A.
+(C’16)

 Current position and institution: German and English teacher at DAS Akademie in Berlin